SerenaTetart/Time_series_analysis/README.md

 ## General info
 In this repository you'll learn how to analyse a time serie and forecast it's values.

-Here we will try to forecast cryptocurrencies using only LSTM, because cryptocurrencies are highly volatile the results won't be good.
+Here we will try to forecast cryptocurrencies using only LSTM and multivariate time series.

+Because cryptocurrencies are highly volatile the results won't be good.

 Check the ipynb files for more details !